isomerpages/ura-ilsg-cms/pages/Terms and Conditions.md

 </ol>
 <ul data-tight="true" class="tight">
 <li>
-<p>The stay is only valid until 21st November 2024 at lyf funan Singapore.
+<p>The stay is only valid until 21st November 2024 at lyf Funan Singapore.
 The stay is valid for 2 pax only.
 The stay is non-transferable &amp; non-refundable.
 Stay dates cannot be changed once finalised.
 Guests will be liable for any expenses incurred during their stay, and any cancellation penalties